 The Reconciliation Fund awards grants to organisations working to build better relations within and between traditions in Northern Ireland, between North and South, and between Ireland and Britain.

 The Reconciliation Fund Strategy 2014-2017 was launched on 9th June 2014.
 The strategy outlines the priorities for the Reconciliation Fund, ensuring that the Fund supports our vision of a reconciled Ireland and remains relevant, effective, and efficient in the coming years.
-The Department is now currently developing an updated strategy.
+The Department is currently working to develop an updated strategy for launch in late 2020.

-Any queries in relation to the Reconciliation Fund may be submitted by email through the link at the bottom of this page or by calling the Department of Foreign Affairs and Trade’s switchboard on 00353 (1) 4082000 and asking for Reconciliation and Commemorations section in the IUKA Division.
+Any queries/requests in relation to the Reconciliation Fund may be submitted by email through the link at the bottom of this page or by calling the Department of Foreign Affairs’ switchboard on 00353 (1) 4082000 and asking for Reconciliation section in the IUKA Division.

 - What we do